sebastianromerocruz/CS122-material/src/exceptions/README.md

 #### Handling Exceptions at Another Place in the Program

 Our exceptions don't necessarily have to be handled within the method where they occurred.
-This may be a bit of a confusing concept, but we've actually seen someething similar before.
+This may be a bit of a confusing concept, but we've actually seen something similar before.
 Let's say we have the following class:

 ```java
 public class StandardDeviation {